-The procedure for a short-scar facelift includes repositioning all of the portions of the face that show signs of aging, but the incision is approximately one-half the length of a traditional facelift incision and eliminates most of the incisions behind the ears.
-Some people believe that the recovery and bruising after this type of operation is minor compared to that of a traditional facelift.
+The procedure for a short-scar facelift includes repositioning all portions of the face that show signs of aging, but the incision is approximately one-half the length of a traditional facelift incision and eliminates most of the incisions behind the ears.
+Some people believe that the recovery and bruising after this type of operation are minor compared to that of a traditional facelift.
 However, this has not been proven in the literature.

 Every surgeon approaches the procedure in his or her own way.
 Some complete one side of the face at a time, and others move back and forth between the sides.
 The exact placement of incisions and the sequence of events depends on your facial structure and your surgeon's technique.